aws/aws-iot-device-sdk-embedded-C/PortingGuide.md

 `uint32_t left_ms(Timer *);`
 left_ms - query time in milliseconds left on the timer.

+`void delay(unsigned milliseconds)`
+delay - sleep for the specified number of milliseconds.

 ### Network Functions

 In order for the MQTT client stack to be able to communicate via the TCP/IP network protocol stack using a mutually authenticated TLS connection, the following API calls need to be implemented for your platform.

 For additional details about API parameters refer to the [API documentation](http://aws-iot-device-sdk-embedded-c-docs.s3-website-us-east-1.amazonaws.com/index.html).